spatie/laravel-event-sourcing/docs/using-reactors/creating-and-configuring-reactors.md

 ## Creating reactors

 Let's create a reactor.
-You can perform this artisan command to create a projector in `app\Reactors`:
+You can perform this artisan command to create a reactor in `app\Reactors`:

 ```php
 php artisan make:reactor BigAmountAddedReactor